Léon Moussinac: Life and career

 Moussinac was born in the family of a railroad station master.
 He studied law and had to leave his home with his family after his father's death in 1907.

 Settling in Paris, he studied at the Faculty of Law at the Lyceum of Charlemagne, where he met Louis Delluc, who had a significant influence on Mussinac, attracting him to poetry, theater, interested in painting and modern literature.
 During his studies, he began to write poetry, plays, romantic dramas, and was also engaged in journalism.
 In 1914 he drafted in to the French Army and served there until 1918.

-In 1919, Moussinac wrote his first review article for Le Film which was directed by his frein Delluc.
+In 1919, Moussinac wrote his first review article for Le Film which was directed by his friend Delluc.
 Soon he became a known film critic in France and started to write articles for Mercure de France and later for the newspaper L'Humanité, which was the organ of the French Communist Party, editing a weekly column called weekly column "Cinema".
 Moussinac joined the Communist Party in the same year.